Nala Damajanti: Acrobatic career

 On 4 October 1884, "Nala Damajanta" published a notice in the New York Clipper that she had severed her relationship with her manager John Palmer.
 On 11 October, John Palmer (son of prominent ceiling-walker James Palmer) published a notice in the same publication that "Nala Damajanta (so called) whom I had engaged for the last three years" had severed their business relationship unilaterally.
 He asserted his rights to the name under that and other spellings and stated that he had engaged another performer from Europe to come to America and continue the act.
 In 1894, Palmer was still managing the act and was referred to as "husband of Nala Damajanti" in his 1896 obituary.

 In a humorous anecdote recounted in Puck, while traveling with the Forepaugh circus, Nala Damajante was reported to have stated that she was from Connecticut.
 However, in a 9 January 1884 interview for the Daily Alta California, she claimed to be 24 years old and born in the "French settlements of Judea."
-The reporter noted that her command of English seemed to be "so poor that no attempt is made here to reproduce her queer pronunciation and phraseology."
+The reporter noted that her command of English seemed to be "so poor that no attempt is made here to reproduce her queer pronunciation and phraseology".
 In 1885, when she was playing at Madison Square Garden, a New York Tribune interview indicated a strong French accent, and her husband John Palmer ("Prodigious Palmer, the Human Fly") was said to have translated much of the conversation.
-Then, she gave her birthplace as one of the "French provinces of India" and relayed that her father was "a hunter of wild beasts for native and European menageries."
+Then, she gave her birthplace as one of the "French provinces of India" and relayed that her father was "a hunter of wild beasts for native and European menageries".
 In 1894 interview for the London weekly To-Day, during a run at the Palace Theatre, she claimed to be a native of Pondicherry.

+After John Palmer's death, Poupon married William John Kruyt on 4 April 1900 in Soho, London, England.
+They later immigrated to the United States, where she usually went by the name Mathilda Kruit.
+She died in New York City at the age of 83 on 17 June 1944.